MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 For more information, see [https://github.com/microsoft/navcontainerhelper/issues](https://github.com/microsoft/navcontainerhelper/issues).

-### When do I write on Yammer?
+### When do I write on Viva Engage?

-When you have questions on developing and maintaining AppSource apps, on automatically submitting apps to AppSource, or about the validation process, you can ask a question on Yammer.
+When you have questions on developing and maintaining AppSource apps, on automatically submitting apps to AppSource, or about the validation process, you can ask a question on Viva Engage.
 In this group, you find announcements from Microsoft together with discussions around various AppSource-related articles.

 You can join this AppSource group at [aka.ms/BCYammer](https://aka.ms/bcyammer) (note that you need to be a Microsoft partner to do so).
 If you have problems connecting, email dyn365bep@microsoft.com.